 The House with Nine Locks

-Adelais takes the plunge, and her life is transformed.
+Adelais stifles her doubts and her fortunes are transformed.
 But with her rise comes complications: her victimless crimes may not be as victimless as she supposed.
-Nor has she counted on the singular fanaticism of Major de Smet of the Federal Gendarmerie, a brutal man who never forgives and never forgets.
+Nor has she counted on the singular fanaticism of Major de Smet of the Federal Gendarmerie, a brutal detective who never forgives and never forgets.

-Embroiled in a dangerous game of cat and mouse, will Adelais find the cost of her fortunes too high?
+Embroiled in a game that has gone on too long, will Adelais find the cost of her fortunes too high?

 Philip Gray studied modern history at Cambridge University, and went on to work as a journalist in Madrid, Rome and Lisbon.
 He has tutored in crime writing at City University in London and serves as a director at an award-winning documentary film company, specialising in science and history.